RayNCode/code_collab/ROAD_MAP.md

 please don't work on these, they are just here in case we need some code for our Main_ file.

+At this point, without having run the main_ file, we are at 80% accuracy using random forest.
+For logistic regression in ranges from 70 to 80 depending on the dataset.

 Next steps: